HELP TURTLES IN WINTER

-The following are 'TURTLE' related notes we have assembled with an emphasis on 'Helping Ontario's Turtles' during the fall months and through the winter.
-It is our hope you find this resource useful and informative this turtle season and thereafter.
+The following are notes we have assembled with an emphasis on 'Helping Ontario's Turtles' during late autumn and through the winter.
+We hope you find this resource useful and informative this turtle season.

 (1) WINTER TURTLE ALERT